Peter-Kahl/An-Open-Letter-to-David-Chalmers-and-David-Bourget/README.md

-# WAn Open Letter to David Chalmers and David Bourget
+# An Open Letter to David Chalmers and David Bourget

 #### Holding PhilPapers Accountable: Ending Epistemic Gatekeeping and Demanding Fiduciary Transparency